soxueren/atsd/administration/monitoring-metrics/file.md

-# Monitoring Metrics : File
+# Monitoring metrics : File

 The ATSD metrics can be retrieved from the `metrics.txt` file.
 This file